nickgestrich/potteR/README.md

 <!-- badges: end -->

 This package contains functions to aid and streamline the analysis of archaeological ceramics from Africa.
-It is cerrently in the early stages of development.
+It is currently in the early stages of development.

 ## Installation